Juniper/nita-cli/README.md

 ## Installation

-In order to install NITA CLI, clone this project and execute `install.sh` script.
+In order to install NITA CLI, clone this project and execute `install.sh` script with sudo.

     $ sudo sh install.sh
+    Password:

      >>>> Copying cli.py & nita to /usr/local/bin/